 True or False: Blood caffeine levels double after ending nicotine use.
 True

-True or False: The body becomes nicotine-free and you move beyond peak withdrawal within 72 hours of ending all use of nicotine.
+True or False: The fact that nicotine's blood serum elimination half-life is roughly 2 hours guarantees that the body will become 100% nicotine-free, that brain receptors will begin re-sensitizing, and that you will move beyond peak withdrawal within 72 hours of ending all nicotine use.
 True

 True or False: When quitting, cue triggered crave episodes normally begin to subside within 3 minutes but time distortion or panic can make them feel longer.
 True.
 Also, for the average quitter the number of episodes peak by day three.